CSALabsAutomation/azure-cosmos-db-change-feed/steps/01_azure-cosmos-db-change-feed/documentation.md

    await Task.WhenAll(tasks);
    ```

-   > Take note of the _maxItemCount_ on the **CreateItemQuery** call.
-We're only expecting a single result at most because each state has at most one document.

 1. In the case that the stateCount object is _null_ we'll create a new one.
 Replace the `//todo: Add new doc code here` section with the following code: